hamdiozcan/AlertLackOfFreeSpace/README.md

 # AlertLackOfFreeSpace
-Sends daily emails that contains VMware VMs with less free space than %10 of disk capacity.
+Sends daily emails that contains VMware VMs with less free space than %10 of its disk capacity.